anon-blue/anon.blue/README.txt

-                   fuck you     en                                 ds and ma
+                   fuck you     en                                 ds and mastrb
-      aids.
+    fuck                                                               hi
+                        hi    our friends an      y              o

   isolation
                                     ponies

                                                                i eat shit
                                                       loss

               overwhelming

       i dont wna to die

                                 loathing
          devin's probably an ok guy
                                         fear                      useless
         soul crushing

-                                                                            That
+                                                                              Th
-.s not my business.
+at.s not my business.

                                            o _o

-      empeorororo of what?                                       meaningless  vo ices
+        empeorororo of what?                              rage     meaningless
+voices

-                       I should like to help everyone if possible; Jew gentile, black, white.
+                         I should like to help everyone if possible; Jew gentile , black, white.

-                                       Human beings are like that.            di sconected
+                                         Human beings are like that.
+disconected

                           paranoia hatred
-                                                        I'm sorry, but I don't w
+                                                          I'm sorry, but I don't
-ant to be an emporer.
+ want to be an emporer.
     obediance

-      boredome                               We alllosst to help one another.
+        boredom mindleesssssssssss             We alllosst to help one another. alone
-                    alone

                 sen
              Masterbate___>>>>nd be--ean>>>__j i kljlakjlakjjjjjj
                                       numb

                                     ant empreror?d

                  ds and